-Dr. Norhaiza is a senior lecturer at the Department of Mathematical Sciences, Faculty of Science, Universiti Teknologi Malaysia (UTM).
-She graduated with an honors degree in Mathematics, Statistics and Operational research from the University of Manchester, Institute of Science of Technology (UMIST) in 1996.
+Dr. Norhaiza is an associate professor at the Department of Mathematical Sciences, Faculty of Science, Universiti Teknologi Malaysia (UTM).
+She graduated with a first class honours degree in Mathematics, Statistics and Operational research from the University of Manchester, Institute of Science of Technology (UMIST) in 1996.
 After graduating, she worked as a Production Planner and Production Controller at an automotive subsidiary of Toyota Motor Corporation in Shah Alam.
 Her invaluable experience working in the automotive industry has helped her tremendously in getting away from the conventional dogma of ‘theoretical’ classroom teaching by relating to the students the ‘practical’ side of being a statistician.

 Dr. Norhaiza teaches several courses in the department and services other faculties at UTM, including Computer Literacy, Engineering Statistics and Multivariate Analysis.
-She teaches R for first year students and has been a user and advocate of R for at least 10 years.
-She is currently the coordinator for the Mathematics Lab at the Faculty of Science and webmaster for the Department’s website.
+She teaches R for first year students and has been a user and advocate of R since 2007.
+She is currently the coordinator for the Mathematics Computer Lab at the Faculty of Science and webmaster for the Department’s website.

 Click here to download CV.